eddiewebb/json-resume/src/content/blog/adv/moto-camping-in-the-adirondacks/index.md

 ##### Hammock System / Tent

-Yes, we can find and buy compact tents meant for backpacking that are lighter and shorter.
-They are also wicked expensive.
+While we can find and buy [compact tents meant for backpacking](https://www.rei.com/search?ir=q%3Abackpacking+tents&r=category%3Abackpacking-tents) that are lighter and shorter (usually they keep poles around 50 cm) -- they tend to be wicked expensive.

-I opted for a $150 tent/screen/rainfly combo that also **eliminates the need for a sleeping pad** since I am well above any rocks and roots.
+I opted for a $150 tent/screen/rainfly combo that also **eliminates the need for a sleeping pad** suspended well above any rocks and roots.
+But it was further spawned by some comments from an acquaintance who actually backpacks a ton, and aside from "[cold butt](https://shellhammocks.com/blogs/news/frozen-butt-syndrome)" they couldn't say enough about hammock camping.
 `(hammock + bag) < (tent + bag + pad)`